nunoa94/System-Integration2/README.md

 In the file "/etc/resolv.conf" change the first nameserver line to the IP of your server machine.<br />
 Use the dig command with the site "www.example.lan" as in the command "dig www.example.lan".<br />
 Run this command a second time and ensure that the query time drops as this shows it's coming locally.<br />
-Edit the files "/etc/bind/db.example.lan" and "/etc/bind/db.192" with the relevent server information for your server machine.<br />
+Edit the files "/etc/bind/db.example.lan" and "/etc/bind/db.192" with the relevant server information for your server machine.<br />
 Restart the service using the command "sudo service bind9 restart".<br />
 Test the lookup with the command "nslookup www.example.lan".<br />
-The command should return with relevant information about the DNS server
+The command should return with relavant information about the DNS server